Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 1,055 trips per day across all routes, equating to about 74 weekly trips per individual stop.
+The report rates transport accessibility as excellent in this area, with residents typically located an average of 138 meters from the nearest transport stop.
+Service frequency averages 1,055 trips per day across all routes, which equates to approximately 74 weekly trips per individual stop.

 Frequently Asked Questions - Transport